 a.
-Classroom visitations shall be performed at least once each academic year during the probationary period.
+Classroom visitations shall be performed according to the following plan: during the six probationary years, the number of annual visitations for tenure-track faculty shall normally be in the sequence 2 1 1 1 0 1.
+If a faculty member is to be considered for tenure or promotion, there shall be a visitation scheduled in the Fall of that academic year, regardless of this sequence.
 Over a period of time, visits should be scheduled in as many different courses as possible and by a variety of visitors.
 At the request of the faculty member, or the Department Evaluation Committee and the Department Chair jointly, or the College Evaluation Committee and the College Dean jointly, additional visitations may take place.

-Full-time temporary faculty members shall be visited at least once during every periodic evaluation review cycle.
+Full-time temporary faculty members shall be visited in the Fall of each academic year.
 Part-time, temporary faculty members shall be visited the first time they teach a course.
 Subsequent visitations for temporary faculty may be scheduled whenever appropriate as determined by the Department Evaluation Committee or at the request of the temporary faculty member.

 b.
 For probationary and tenured faculty, the course visitors and the course to be visited shall be selected jointly by the College Evaluation Committee and the College Dean, in consultation with the Department Chair, no later than during the third week of classes.
 The Department Chair shall in turn consult with the faculty member to be visited for concurrence before the formal assignment of visitors.
-For temporary faculty, course visitors and the course to be visited shall be selected jointly by the Department Evaluation c.
-Course visits for faculty in their first two probationary years shall be conducted by two tenured colleagues, of a rank equal to or higher than that of the faculty member to be visited.
-Where possible, at least one of the visiting colleagues should be from the discipline of the faculty member being visited.
-Normally both visitors shall visit the same course on the same date.

-Committee and the Department Chair.
+For temporary faculty, course visitors and the course to be visited shall be selected jointly by the Department Evaluation Committee and the Department Chair.